jrnold/r4ds-exercise-solutions/docs/model-basics.md

 }
 ```

-For the above function to work, we need to define a function `make_prediction` that
+For the above function to work, we need to define a function, `make_prediction()`, that
 takes a numeric vector of length two (the intercept and slope) and returns the predictions,

 ```r